 You don’t have to wait for a company to find you to give you money.
 It's easy to find out if you have any forgotten savings.

 Start by seeing if you have any lost bank accounts by filling in your details at www.mylostaccount.org.uk.
 This is a joint venture with the British Bankers’ Association (now part of UK Finance), the Building Societies Association and National Savings & Investments and will check if you have any lost current accounts or savings accounts.
 It’s estimated there’s £850m sitting in these accounts, so it's worth taking five minutes to fill out the form.

-If you manage to track down any Premium Bonds through the service, the next step is checking whether you've won a prize – there is over £50m lying unclaimed!
+If you manage to track down any Premium Bonds through the service, the next step is checking whether you've won a prize.
 You can find out if some of this is yours by entering your bond numbers into the prize checker at www.nsandi.com.